akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 : A Flow that has both ends "attached" to a Source and Sink respectively, and is ready to be `run()`.

-It is possible to attach a `Flow` to a `Source` resulting in a composite source, and it is also possible to prepend a `Flow` to a `Sink` to get a new sink.
-After a stream is properly constructed by having both a source and a sink, it will be represented by the `RunnableGraph` type, indicating that it is ready to be executed.
+It is possible to attach a @apidoc[stream.*.Flow] to a @apidoc[stream.*.Source] resulting in a composite source, and it is also possible to prepend a `Flow` to a @apidoc[stream.*.Sink] to get a new sink.
+After a stream is properly constructed by having both a source and a sink, it will be represented by the @apidoc[stream.*.RunnableGraph] type, indicating that it is ready to be executed.

 It is important to remember that even after constructing the `RunnableGraph` by connecting all the source, sink and different operators, no data will flow through it until it is materialized.
 Materialization is the process of